vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 You can build layers in either order, and omit either.

+Note

-> **Note - Avoid something likes `files2.txt` and doing a `:build 2`.
+Avoid something likes `files2.txt` and doing a `:build 2`.
-> 2 specifies a level and normal bots are at level 1 (which requires no numbering).
+2 specifies a level and normal bots are at level 1 (which requires no numbering).
-> Name your file after your bot and it will default to level 1.**
+Name your file after your bot and it will default to level 1.

 ## Skipping a topic file